vuejs/docs/src/guide/essentials/component-basics.md

 You can also use the `is` attribute to create regular HTML elements.

-If you're using a native HTML element such as `<component is="'input'">`, using `v-bind` will not work as expected.
-The compiler doesn't know the element type at build time, therefor it always generates `v-bind` code for a dynamic component, not a native input element.
+If you're using a native HTML element such as `<component is="'input'">`, using `v-model` will not work as expected.
+The compiler doesn't know the element type at build time, therefor it always generates `v-model` code for a dynamic component, not a native input element.

 When switching between multiple components with `<component :is="...">`, a component will be unmounted when it is switched away from.
 We can force the inactive components to stay "alive" with the built-in [`<KeepAlive>` component](/guide/built-ins/keep-alive.html).